certbot/certbot/docs/using.rst

                       | Requires port 80 or 443 to be available.
 This is useful on    tls-sni-01_ (443)
                       | systems with no webserver, or when direct integration with
                       | the local webserver is not supported or not desired.
-manual_     Y    N    | Helps you obtain a certificate by giving you instructions to  http-01_ (80) or
+manual_     Y    N    | Helps you obtain a certificate by giving you instructions to  http-01_ (80),
                       | perform domain validation yourself.
-Additionally allows you   dns-01_ (53)
+Additionally allows you   dns-01_ (53) or
-                      | to specify scripts to automate the validation task in a
+                      | to specify scripts to automate the validation task in a       tls-sni-01_ (443)
                       | customized way.
 =========== ==== ==== =============================================================== =============================